C-Caveman/tpv/README.txt

     make install

 Add a password:
+    # Opens menu for adding a new section to a password file:
-    # Creates 'filename' if it doesn't yet exist:
+    # (will create 'filename' if it does not yet exist)
     tpv -a -f filename

 Get a password: